chensy7/chensy7.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a 3rd year PhD student in Electrical and Computer Engineering at Carnegie Mellon University, advised by [Prof. Ken Mai](https://www.ece.cmu.edu/directory/bios/mai-ken.html).
-My research interests are in flexible hardware acceleration of deep learning.
+I’m a computer architect and a chip-building VLSI engineer with sub-28nm tapeout experiences.
+My research interests are in the design of domain-specific accelerators for emerging applications such as deep learning and robotics.
+I’m especially interested in designing flexible and future-proof accelerators that are ready for workloads of the future.

 Prior to CMU, I graduated from Duke University with my BS in Electrical and Computer Engineering.
 During my undergrad I worked with [Prof. Krishnendu Chakrabarty](https://www.linkedin.com/in/krishnendu-chakrabarty-2521186) on hardware security.